molssi-seamm/molssi-seamm.github.io/docs/installation/index.rst

     job directories and analyzing the results.

 Both parts rely on having *conda* installed on the host system.
 Installers for `Miniconda`_ or `Anaconda`_ can be found in their hosting websites.
-For the minimalists, `Miniconda`_, which can be considered as a reduced-size version of `Anaconda`_, will be sufficient for the sole purpose of working with SEAMM.
+The difference between them is that `Anaconda`_ has not only the core packages of *conda* but a large number of tools for data science built in. `Miniconda`_ is just the core of *conda*, and hence is smaller an quicker to install. `Miniconda`_ provides everything needed for SEAMM, so unless you intend to use *conda* for other data science tasks, just install `Miniconda`_.

 .. note::
    A `video of installing conda <https://www.youtube.com/watch?v=FGDpdAiBPrA>`_ is